ironbar/arc25/docs/modeling/Iteration_34_multi-turn_rl.md

 But that is not efficient, we should take into account previous predictions to avoid repeating errors and benefit from the execution feedback.

+All the evolutionary test-time compute methods are based on the capability of the model to use feedback from execution.

 ## Development

 ### Unsloth GRPO does not support Iterable datasets